13 Best Fall Vacations in the US: From Foliage to Festivals

 Eat your fill of fresh Maine lobster every way you can imagine at local seafood shacks and restaurants, and don’t miss the famous lobster rolls.
 My favorite lobster roll was at Fox’s Lobster House in York.

 Bar Harbor offers a range of accommodations, from cozy bed-and-breakfasts to upscale resorts.
-Staying here puts you close to hiking trails, whale-watching tours, and the charming town’s dining and shopping.
+Staying here puts you close to hiking trails, whale-watching tours, and Acadia National Park.

 3. The Great Smoky Mountains (Tennessee)